 They are also found in hillside water bodies, as they aid in laying eggs on hills, where they prefer to live in freshwater.
 While these are the most common areas where a Jack Dempsey fish would be found in its native country, it is also a popular species for aquarium in other countries like Thailand.

 While they are aggressive and territorial, they are also considered shy.
-The Jack Dempsey cichlids fish, although can be aggressive like other cichlids, can be easily kept with other fish in tanks and aquariums.
+The Jack Dempsey cichlids fish, although they can be aggressive like other cichlids, can be easily kept with other fish in tanks and aquariums.

 Small tanks would not only result in the cichlids fighting with other species, but it also causes fights between the male and female fish.
 They are said to get along well with other species of cichlids.

 While younger fish or newborns might be better adapted to toxic water, they die in almost 4 years if the chemicals in the water are not kept to a suitable level.

 Since the nitrate and phosphate levels build up with time in aquarium water due to organic decomposition, it is important to replace water from time to time.

 It is also essential to have an efficient water filtration system.
 The water requirement is also high, at almost 50 gallons for 1 fish.

-The should be kept in moderate lighting with 6.5 to 7 pH.
+They should be kept in moderate lighting with 6.5 to 7 pH.
 The temperature should be kept about 26 centigrade, but during the breeding season, it can go up to 30 degrees too.

 Rock and wood are the best choices for this purpose, but plants can also be used, as these cichlids are less likely to destroy them.
 Some of the plants that can be used to decorate the tank are water wisteria and Java fern.

-Other than another species of cichlids, they can be kept with goldfish, angelfish, cascarudo, and tetra.
+Other than another species of cichlids, they can be kept with goldfish, angelfish, Corydoras, and tetra.
 However, their popularity as aquarium fish has been declining in recent years, as compared to the other types of cichlids.

-The Jack Dempsey cichlids are omnivorous and predators, so they mainly feed on other fish and fry like brine shrimp.
+The Jack Dempsey fish are omnivorous and predators, so they mainly feed on other fish and fry like brine shrimp.
 They might also feed on small plants or milled seafood.
 They feed on worms, crustaceans, insects, and fish.
 They can also be fed frozen bloodworms.

 When kept in an aquarium, their feed should be closely monitored.
 It is advised not to feed them too much meat, as a high amount of fat and proteins can be harmful to them.